bwest937/bwest937.github.io/VaultHome/wellhrm/2. World/Locations/Dungeons/Mill Basement/Mill Basement.md

 **5. OCTAGONAL ROOM:**

 The oddly shaped room has doors in the west and south walls.
-The floors are littered with the dung and detritus of various creatures passing through this room, as well as what may have been some furniture although it's difficult to tell.
+The floors are littered with splintered wood and pottery, the remains of furniture.
+If they investigate, they might put together at least some of this was a scroll rack, perhaps undermined by vermin.

 *This is where the creepers will begin digging if they are left alone for too long?*

-If the party spends two turns searching, they find a **clerical scroll of Light** (one use) inside the remains of a some kind of shattered pottery.
+If the party spends two turns searching, inside  the remains of a some kind of shattered pottery they find a portion of a once- larger scroll still intact.
+It has **clerical scroll of Light** (one use).
 ##### Exits
 - both doors are easy to open